Murder of US Airman in Japan Hits Close to Home

 "Always it hurts, it hurts.
 It's disheartening to hear.
 From automobile accidents to motorcycle accidents to the high rate of suicides, it's always on our mind," said Gary Spears, a Vietnam veteran from Effort.

-Vollweiler was a graduate of Pleasant Valley High School in the Poconos and was stationed at the Yokota Air Base in western Japan working as a K-9 instructor and handler for the Air Force.
+Vollweiler was a graduate of Pleasant Valley High School in the Poconos and was stationed at the Yokota Air Base in western Japan, working as a K-9 instructor and handler for the Air Force.

 Veterans who live near Saylorsburg tell Newswatch 16 Vollweiler was one of their own.
 They were extremely upset to hear about a member of their brotherhood being taken too soon.